-I am Jordan Kemp, an NSF Graduate Research Fellow pursuing a PhD at University of Chicago Department of Physics.
+I am Jordan Kemp, a postdoc at the Institute for New Economic Thinking at the University of Oxford's Martin School.
 I research novel theories of social and biological organization by studying agent decision-making in noisy environments.
-By combining techniques from statistical physics, information theory, and cognitive psychology, I derive theories for agent learning and growth, then studies how these behaviors aggregate at the population level to drive inequality and cooperation.
+By combining techniques from statistical physics, information theory, and cognitive psychology, I derive theories for agent learning and growth.
+I study how these behaviors aggregate at the population level to drive inequality and cooperation.
 I am working on questions such as:

-This exciting research blends ideas from physics, machine learning, and behavioral psychology, and hopes to answer open questions from across the social sciences.
+This exciting researchblends ideas from physics, machine learning, and behavioral psychology, and hopes to answer open questions from across the social sciences.

 In the past, I have conducted experimental research in both quantum computing and simulation using neutral cold atoms with the Bernien Lab at UChicago,